 poses allow the body to relax so that tight, overworked muscles can release

 Workshop for Hips and Knees with Lynda Gill

-Join us for an afternoon of poses that will bring circulation and ease of movement to your legs and hips.
+Join us for an afternoon of poses that will bring circulation, warmth and ease of movement to your legs and hips.

 Taking the hip joint through its full range of motion brings balance and stability to the pelvis and relieves a variety of chronic conditions in the knees and hips.
 In this class you will learn which poses to practice and how to use props effectively to reduce and in some cases eliminate the pain and discomfort of arthritic or injured knees.

 Practicing seated poses gives us time to pay more attention to subtle actions and penetrate into deeper layers of the body and mind.
 Seated poses enable us to sit quietly for a period of time while maintaining alignment of the spine, a prerequisite for the practice of seated pranayama (regulation of the breath) and dhyana (meditation).

 "The practice of asana should be nourishing and illuminative."

 Experience the exhilaration of backbending poses as you develop flexibility in the shoulders, pelvis and spine.
 In this class you will learn the proper actions of the arms and legs for safely performing backbending poses.
 Supported poses will also be included to create freedom in the spine, particularly the upper back and neck, and to bring awareness to the position of the shoulder blades.